WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/messages.md

     | **Flag** | **Meaning**
     |  --------| ---------
     | 1 | Planned pages have been created.
-    | 2 | Planned pages have been adjusted (e.g. renumbered) or added to layout.
+    | 2 | Planned pages have been adjusted (for example renumbered) or added to the layout.
-    | 3 | Planned pages removed from plan.
-(Note that the layout remains in workflow.)
+    | 3 | Planned pages have been removed from the plan.
+(Note that the layout remains in the workflow.)

-    Flags raised for layouts as on their pages placed adverts have been changed in planning system:
+    Flags raised for layouts on which placed adverts have been changed in the planning system:

     | **Flag** | **Meaning**
     |  --------| ---------
     | 4 | Planned advert has been created on a page.
-    | 5 | Planned advert has been adjusted on a page (e.g. moved).
+    | 5 | Planned advert has been adjusted on a page (for example moved).
     | 6 | Planned advert has been deleted and removed from a page.

-    Flags raised for dossier, layout or digital article during archiving operations:
+    Flags raised for a Dossier, layout or Digital article during archiving operations:

     | **Flag** | **Meaning**
     |  --------| ---------
-    | 7 | Failed archiving dossier, layout or digital article.
+    | 7 | Failed to archive a Dossier, layout or Digital article.

 ## RabbitMQ integration \[since 10.0\]